Salary vs Cost of Living Across Cities

-2/ Cities like Zurich and New York show high salaries, but they also come with steep living costs.
-Even with strong income, disposable income is not always as large as expected.
-In contrast, cities like Bangkok and Manila have significantly lower salaries, yet their cost of living is proportionally much lower.
-This creates a different kind of financial dynamic that is becoming more important for remote workers.
+Cities like Zurich and New York offer high salaries, but they also come with very high living expenses.
+Even with strong income levels, disposable income is not always as large as expected.

-3/ Remote work changes the equation.
-If someone earns a salary tied to a high-paying market but lives in a lower-cost city, their net disposable income increases dramatically.
-For example, earning at Singapore or New York levels while living in Bangkok or Manila creates a substantial gap between income and expenses, effectively increasing purchasing power.
+If someone earns a salary tied to a high paying market and lives in a lower cost city, their disposable income can increase substantially.
+Earning at Singapore or New York levels while living in Bangkok or Manila can create a large gap between income and expenses, improving purchasing power.

 Dataset